zhirnovvlad/localization-string-analyzer/README.md

 5. A summary shows how many duplicate entries were removed
 6. If you try to use the same filename for input and output, the tool will suggest an alternative

-## Why this is important

-In localization files, duplicate keys can cause issues:

-- When the same key appears multiple times with the same value, it unnecessarily increases the file size
-- When the same key appears with different values, it creates a localization conflict, as the system might use any of the values unpredictably
-- Finding and resolving these issues improves the reliability of your application's localization

 ## Localization File Format

 This tool is designed to work with standard iOS/macOS `.strings` files that follow this format: